-They might say things like, “If you were forced to live my life, you would be drinking too,” or, “I would never have started using drugs if I hadn’t been in that accident.”
+They might say, “If you were forced to live my life, you would be drinking too,” or, “I would never have started using drugs if I hadn’t been in that accident.”

-By shifting the blame away from themselves, and getting their family to go along with it, they are able to continue their pattern of substance abuse with a clear conscience.
+By shifting the blame away from themselves, and convincing their family to go along with it, they are able to continue their pattern of substance abuse with a clear conscience.

 The Link Between Enabling and Codependency

-The root cause of enabling relationships is codependency.
-Codependency develops when two people rely on one another to satisfy needs that they cannot satisfy themselves.
+The root cause of enabling relationships is codependency, which develops when two people rely on one another to satisfy needs they cannot satisfy themselves.